Guide to the Online Letters of T. S. Eliot, Volume 3: 1926-1927

 ‘[I] am writing immediately to explain to you the position with regard to your translation of Bunin’s ‘A Night at Sea’ which I accepted for the Criterion […] During the whole of the summer, negotiations were proceeding for the transfer of the publication of the Criterion from Mr Cobden-Sanderson to Messrs Faber & Gwyer Limited.’

-The New Criterion, June 1926.
+The New Criterion, January 1926.

 Defining a new Criterion

+A large proportion of these letters find Eliot networking with his counterparts at other European periodicals.
 The question of where in European letters Eliot’s own periodical stood was as much a question of opposition as alliance.
-Replying to his friend and frequent contributor S. S. Koteliansky in a letter on 8 June 1926, Eliot notes, ‘it is part of an editor’s job to vary the material as much as possible within the prescribed limits’.
+Replying to S. S. Koteliansky in a letter on 8 June 1926, Eliot notes, ‘it is part of an editor’s job to vary the material as much as possible within the prescribed limits’.
 This pursuit of editorial variety meant he was forced to decline numerous submissions – including the very letters by Dostoevsky that prompted this explanation to Koteliansky.
 Although Eliot’s reasons for rejection of material are frequently vague in this volume – such as simply telling Alec Brown on 23 June 1926, ‘I am so sorry to find that I cannot use any of these poems’ – he is more forthcoming regarding Dostoevsky.
 Here, he explains he must avoid the writer ‘for some time to come’, as a recent issue had already featured him heavily.

 Eliot appears equally opposed in these letters to piratical periodicals, run by unscrupulous editors.
 Pearl Fassett writes to John Middleton Murry on his behalf on 23 December 1926: